Straight Line Depreciation – Free Download and Examples

 Rather than entering £5,000 as an expense on the Profit and Loss account in year one, the business posts the asset to the Balance sheet and reduces it by a fixed amount each month or year.
 The amount is posted to the Profit and Loss account as an expense.

-Straight Line Depreciation Calculation
+Calculate Straight Line Depreciation Formula

 To calculate the straight-line method, you use the following process: